-Those mowing safety tips that get pushed out every summer in a variety of popular media aren’t just for amateurs.
+Those mowing safety tips that get pushed out every season in a variety of popular media aren’t just for amateurs.
 Landscaping professionals would do well to review the fundamentals of mowing safety regularly if only to ensure you’re ready to pass them along to employees or crew members you supervise.

 According to Consumer Reports, more than 15,000 Americans a year end up in emergency rooms due to mowing accidents.
 Granted, some of those injuries turn out to be relatively minor cuts and burns; others, though, involve the loss of a limb – and fatalities.